akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ## Alfreso - Liferay integration based on Camel / Fuse
 This is a Tutorial that extends the [Alfresco Developer Series](https://ecmarchitect.com/alfresco-developer-series) from Jeff Potts which is an essential start if you try to dig into the Alfresco Customization / Developer world.

-In that series Jeff builds a scenario where a company called SomeCo publishes whitepapers, stored in Alfresco, to an external website.
+In that series Jeff builds a scenario where a company, called SomeeCo, publishes whitepapers, stored in Alfresco, to an external website.
 He explains and realizes all the necessary steps on the Alfresco site without actually transporting /managing documents to / in the external repository.

 ### The route to Liferay
 Thinking of [Alfresco](https://en.wikipedia.org/wiki/Alfresco_Software) as the leading Open Source ECM System and [Liferay](https://en.wikipedia.org/wiki/Liferay) as the leading Portal Server in the JAVA world, an integration of the two is worth thinking about.
 Actually it has been done many times.
 For example by using [CMIS](https://en.wikipedia.org/wiki/Content_Management_Interoperability_Services).
 But CMIS seems not to be a rising star anymore and Liferay dropped the CMIS store for a reason.